scriptResume

 , lib::

 and insert these libraries at current cursor position.
-It will automatically remove duplicated usage of the same library.
-For example,
+It will

 require(abc)